NPR: Michael memorabilia is selling big right now, as NPR's Tovia Smith reports.

 SMITH: It's exactly why fans everywhere ran for their closets and attics.
 And faster than you can say A-B-C, 1-2-3, they flooded eBay and Craigslist with their old Michael Jackson LPs, posters, dolls and more.

-Mr. PAUL SPRAGUE (House Painter): I got about 70 or 80 of, what do you call them?
+PAUL SPRAGUE: I got about 70 or 80 of, what do you call them?
 They're tapestries, life-size Michael.

 SMITH: Paul Sprague, from Brockton, Massachusetts, says his neighbor was about to throw him out a few years ago.
 Sprague took them to a local flea market, but...

 SPRAGUE: Nobody would bite.
 I mean I was willing to take a dollar apiece and nobody would bite.

 SMITH: So no you're thinking of selling them for...

 SPRAGUE: Well, hey, I put them on the market for $40 each.

 SPRAGUE: Yeah.
 I'm willing to, you know, negotiate.
 I mean, God, it didn't cost me anything, so why not try to make a buck?
 I don't think he'd mind.